GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 1. On the top left of the screen, click Pack Extensions.
 The Pack extensions dialog box appears.

-   {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/z4KrJBv7gE0S7wmXhrU2.png", alt="ALT_TEXT_HERE", width="800", height="469" %}
+   {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/z4KrJBv7gE0S7wmXhrU2.png", alt="The Pack extension dialog box.", width="800", height="469" %}

 1. Locate the Extensions root directory box and click Browse.
 A folder selection dialog box appears.

 1. Locate the root directory containing your extension files and click Select.
 The Pack extensions dialog reappears.
-The Extensions root directory box will contain the path to the location you just selected.
+The Extensions root directory box now contains the path to the location you just selected.

 1. (Optional) Locate the Private key file box and click Browse.
 A folder selection dialog box appears.

 1. Locate your private key file and click Open.
 The Pack extensions dialog reappears.
-The Private key file box will contain the path to the file you just selected.
+The Private key file box now contains the path to the file you just selected.

 1. Click Pack extension.
 A confirmation dialog box appears.